elijah-io/test-netlify-cms/content/tech/better-digital-security.md

 title: 3 Steps for Better Digital Security in 2017
 path: /better-digital-security
 date: 2017-05-07T17:00:00.000Z
-description: Last year’s digital security mishaps brought privacy to the forefront of our attention.
+excerpt: Last year’s digital security mishaps brought privacy to the forefront of our attention.
 Ironically, some of the most notable digital security unravellings of 2016 could have been mitigated by following basic privacy practices.
 featured-image: /img/cyberspace.jpg